sav-iqbal/ML-OpenScad-Braille-Generator/README.md

 4. Modify backplate dimensions and enter desired text in OpenSCAD program

 Installing fillet library:
 1. Navigate to: File>Show Library Folder in OpenSCAD
 2. Copy fillets3D.scad file into folder
 3. Restart OpenSCAD

+Purpose:
+This braille generator makes it easier to 3D Print.
+The original generator we used to build this program used spheres rather than a fillet to create braille.
+However, the prints are too pointy with a sphere, as the printer places dots on top to complete the shape.
+This also leads to unwanted strings forming.
+This creates flatter braille and uses less filament.

+Feel free to message us if you run into any issues using the generator.
+Emails: Richard He (rhe6@stevens.edu) & Savaas Iqbal (savaasiqbal@gmail.com)